Natural Remedies, Risks, and Scientific Reality for Pet Health

 With the rise of holistic pet care, many owners are looking for natural alternatives to conventional flea, tick, and worming medications.
 It is easy to see the appeal: DIY treatments feel gentler, chemical-free, and cost-effective.
 However, when it comes to parasite control, relying on myths can have severe, life-threatening consequences for your dog or cat.

-Let’s look at the actual science behind natural remedies, debunk common essential oil myths, and explore what veterinarians recommend for safe, effective pest control.
+Let’s look at the actual science behind natural remedies for your pet, debunk common essential oil myths, and explore what veterinarians recommend for safe, effective pest control.

 1. Do Natural Remedies Actually Work?